AslamMohammad11/Aslam.mohd01/README.md

-## Build your own &lt;insert-technology-here&gt;

-This repository is a compilation of well-written, step-by-step guides for re-creating our favorite technologies from scratch.
+This repository compiles well-written, step-by-step guides for re-creating our favorite technologies from scratch.

 It's a great way to learn.